XeroAPI/xero-ruby/docs/payroll_uk/PayrollUkApi.md

 xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
 employee_id = '4ff1e5cc-9835-40d5-bb18-09fdb118db9c' # String | Employee id for single object
 opts = {
-  leave_type: sick, # String | Filter by the type of statutory leave
+  leave_type: 'sick', # String | Filter by the type of statutory leave

   as_of_date: 2013-10-20 # Date | The date from which to calculate balance remaining.
 If not specified, current date UTC is used.
 }